 For crops (arable), you would have a crop season setup for each crop type you produce.

-Crop seasons are flexible - you can setup to have a crop season which spans as little or as much time as you want.
+Crop seasons are flexible - you can set up a crop season that spans as little or as much time as you want.
 They have no end date, only a start date.

 Working in a crop season

-Within your crop season, you'll have a list of products available for use depending on the crop type you've got setup.
+Within your crop season, you'll have a list of products available depending on the crop type you've set up.
 Your different products will have unique calculated KPIs so you can better and more accurately track the profitability of your crops.

-For example, if you add a Soybeans crop season, the only product you'll have available is soybeans.
+For example, if you add a Soybeans crop season, your only product available is soybeans.
 Whereas if you add Rice as a crop season, you'll have two products available: rice grain and rice straw.

 Your crop season allows you to:

-• Record planned costs attributed to your crop season, like spraying or the cost of storage
+• Record planned costs attributed to your crop season, like spraying or storage costs.

 • Record crop harvests